Owen Chase: Return to the sea

 In December 1821 Chase signed on as first mate on the whaler Florida which sailed on December 20 from New Bedford, Massachusetts, the crew list contains the only extant physical description of Chase; 24 years old, five feet 10 inches, dark complexioned and brown haired.
-After whaling in the same area where the Essex sank, the vessel returned to New Bedford on November 26, 1823.
+After whaling in the same area where Essex sank, the vessel returned to New Bedford on November 26, 1823.
 Chase was again greeted by a daughter he had never seen, 18-month-old Lydia.
 On September 14, 1824, a son William was born and Chase's wife Peggy died two weeks later.
 Nine months later Chase married Nancy Joy, the widow of Matthew Joy who was the first of the Essex survivors to die.

 Two months later Chase sailed again, as captain of the Winslow.
 The Winslow fished the Japan grounds before continuing east to dock briefly in San Francisco before sailing for the Pacific ground and finally returning to New Bedford on June 20, 1827.
 In mid-August Winslow set sail for the Brazil Banks, but was badly damaged in a severe storm south of the Canary Islands that also sank two whaling ships and damaged three more.
 The ship was forced to return to New Bedford where it took nine months to repair.
 The ship sailed for the Pacific grounds in mid July 1828, returning early July 1830.